Published: Mar 20, 2018Time to read: 4mins Category: Performance

 Your People, Your Way

 Tips and techniques like these are great for sparking ideas and uncovering opportunities you might not have considered.
 But consider them all in the context of your workforce.
-For example, one attendee contradicted item #7 above, advising that staying away from “change management” as a term help people be “more open to talking freely.”
+For example, one attendee contradicted item #7 above, advising that staying away from “change management” as a term helps people be “more open to talking freely.”

 There’s no single key to creating a culture of engagement.
 But given the clear ties to productivity and success, it’s worth the effort to find out what works for your workforce.